Abberit/mern-todo-app/README.md

 At the end of tutorial you will have TODO web application hosted on Linode server alongside with MongoDB and Node backend.

 To start go to [tutorial.md](/tutorial.md).
-Your web application at the end will look like this:
+Your will create web application which looks like this:

 ![](tasks.screenshot.png)